leonvdb/david_simulator/README.md

 Feedback on the code is very much appreciated!

 To run:

-- Install Flask and Pytest packages.
+- Make sure you have the packages in requirements.txt.
 - Create config/secrets.py and assign a secret key to secret_app_key

   config/secrets.py:

   secret_app_key = 'YourSecretKey'

 - Run "Python3.6 app.py" in your Terminal
 - Go to http://localhost:5000/